River cruising may be less well-known than ocean cruising, but it’s becoming more popular every year. And for good reason.

 Every ocean cruise we’ve been on began with a hefty charge for “incidentals and gratuities” on our credit card, and then continued with daily sales pitches to buy, buy, buy.
 Not here.

 Our experience: We booked and paid for our optional tours and the spirits package ahead of time.
-Again, there were no surprises at the end of the cruise.
+Again, there were no surprises when we got our final bill.

 19. Kids are a rarity.